VOLTTRON/volttron/docs/source/devguides/walkthroughs/Agent-Authentication-Walkthrough.rst

       return 'If you can see this, then you have the required capabilities'

-AgentB's atuhentication record to access bar method:
+AgentB's authentication record to access bar method:

 ::